fortuna-computers/fortuna-connector/README.md

 ## Software

-The following additional software is available in the repository folders.
-Everything is meant to run from the Pi.

-- **test-leds**: will blink all LEDs on the connector.
-Needs to be run with `sudo`.
-- **avr-skeleton**: `avrdude` configuration and sample project to program an AVR.
-Change the AVR type on the `Makefile`.
-(TBD)
-- **arm-skeleton**: an example project to program an ARM Cortex-M microcontroller.
-(TBD)
+A few sample project skeletons are provided in the package.

-The Makefile needs to be configured to choose the correct MCU, speed, etc... along with the reset line that is being used (for AVR).
+The Makefile needs to be configured to choose the correct MCU, speed, etc..
 The following `make` commands are available:

 - `make`: compile source code
 - `make size`: print size of executable generated for the MCU